-- Aim: to model (understand and predict) the formation of opinions within various populations, under various conditions

 - Relevant general questions include:

 - What are the fundamental interaction mechanisms that allow for the emergence of

 - consensus on an issue

 - a shared culture

 - a common language, etc. ...

 - What favors the homogenization process?
 What hinders it?

 - "Unfortunately": Opinion formation is a complex process affected by the interplay of different elements, including the

 - Individual predisposition / family background

-- Surrounding people (topology of the social network)
+- Background knowledge

 - External information (e.g. public media)

-- Background knowledge

 - Etc.